 Correct the urethra so it reaches to the tip of the penis

 Move the urethral meatus to the tip of the penis

 The surgery is usually done by a pediatric urologist.
 This doctor specializes in the diagnosis and treatment of urinary tract problems in children.

-The day of surgery: You will be able to stay with your child until he is taken into the operating room.
+The day of surgery.
+You will be able to stay with your child until he is taken into the operating room.
 You’ll then go to a waiting room until he is out of surgery.
-An anesthesiologist gives your son medication so he sleeps and does not feel pain during the surgery.
+An anesthesiologist gives your son medicine so he sleeps and does not feel pain during the surgery.
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
-Once your child is asleep, the surgeon will begin the procedure.
+Once your child is asleep, the surgeon will start the surgery.
 The urethra is corrected so it reaches the tip of the penis.
 This may be done using the foreskin or a small amount of tissue from another area in the body.
 A tube (called a catheter) will likely be placed into the urethra at the head of the penis.
 This allows urine to drain freely while the penis heals.
 The catheter is removed when it’s no longer needed.